 2020 Kilburn Feast Chairman

-This is Kilburn's most famous annual event, and has existed "from time immemorial".
-It is governed by the Sunday after July 6th, which in the Old Style Calendar (succeeded by the New Style in 1752) is June 24th, St. John Baptist's Day, Midsummer, and in the past lasted up to four days; Saturday to Tuesday.
+The annual Kilburn Feast, which originated hundreds of years ago, takes place on the Sunday after July 6th, which in the Old Style Calendar (succeeded by the New Style in 1752) is June 24th, St. John Baptist's Day, Midsummer, and in the past lasted up to four days; Saturday to Tuesday.
 The student of folklore may find that essential elements of the Feast are a compound of winter, spring and midsummer fertility rites dating back to the dawn of history (Ref.
 2).

 It survives as one of the most significant events in the life of the Kilburn Villagers.

 Looking back to the Millennium Feast you will see that little has really changed in the last 20 to 30 years……………

 A game of rounders, fifty or so local people cheering 200 plastic ducks down the beck, betting on six 'mice' being propelled across a wooden board, and driving to various local pubs to collect playing cards for a hand of poker, may be a far cry from the thousands flocking to the cricket field to watch anything from motor cycles, greyhounds and racing sulkies, to carthorses competing in musical chairs, or women chasing cockerels, but some elements of Kilburn Feast still remain after many, many years.